 - Adjust the bake time based on the size of your baking dish.
 Be careful not to overbake.

-- Take the extra step of brushing the warm cake with a bit of toffee sauce to allow the cakes to really soak up the sauce.
+- Take the extra step of brushing the warm cake with a bit of toffee sauce to allow the cake to really soak up the sauce.

 - The toffee sauce will firm up as it cools.
 Immediately after preparing the sauce, allow it to cool slightly (to thicken), but serve it while it is still warm.
 If it cools completely or firms up too much, simply reheat it on the stovetop or in the microwave to thin it out again.